Dean: Sueann Ambron

 The Business School offers programs leading to a doctor of philosophy, the master of business administration and the master of science in specific fields of business and health administration.
 In addition, the master of business administration for executives (executive MBA) is offered as a multi campus program of the University of Colorado business schools, and the executive program in health administration (executive MBA/HA) is offered through the executive health network.

-The PhD, MBA, the executive MBA and the MS degree in business are accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+The PhD, MBA, executive MBA, MS and BS degrees in business are accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 The health administration MBA and MS degrees are also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The accounting programs have earned a seperate AACSB International accreditation.

 For a list of graduate business programs, see Program Curricula below.